timbeechey/opa/README.md

 ## Introduction

 The `opa` package implements ordinal pattern analysis, as described by [Grice et al., (2015)](https://doi.org/10.1177/2158244015604192) and [Thorngate (1987)](https://doi.org/10.1016/S0166-4115(08)60083-7).
-Ordinal pattern analysis is a non-parametric statistical method suitable for analyzing time series and repeated measures data.
-It is a suitable replacement for many applications of repeated measures ANOVA.
-Further details can be found in [Beechey (2022)](https://doi.org/10.17605/OSF.IO/W32DK).
+Ordinal pattern analysis is a non-parametric statistical method suitable for analyzing repeated measures and longitudinal data.
+It is an alternative to repeated measures ANOVA.
+Further details of the implementation of opa in R can be found in [Beechey (2022)](https://doi.org/10.17605/OSF.IO/W32DK).

 ## Installation